johntrogan/defender-docs/defender-endpoint/device-control-policies.md

 ## Users

 Device control policies can be applied to users and/or user groups.
+On Windows, device control policies can have a condition to target users or user groups defined in Entra Id or local Active Directory.
+It is possible to define policies which will allow specific users to have more or less permissions based on enterprise needs.
+Device control actively looks at user sessions and makes enforcement decisions based on policies that target specific users or groups.
+This means that some actions such as locking a device or signing out of the user profile could cause the user conditions to be unsatisfied which is expected behavior.

 > [!NOTE]
 > In the articles related to device control, groups of users are referred to as <i>user groups</i>.
 The term <i>groups</i> refer to [groups](#groups) defined in the device control policy.

-Using Intune, on either Mac and Windows, device control policies can be targeted to user groups defined in Entra Id.

-On Windows, a user or user group can be a condition on an [entry](#entries) in a policy.

-Entries with user or user groups can reference objects from either Entra Id or a local Active Directory.

 ### Best practices for using device control with users and user groups

 - To create a rule for an individual user on Windows, create an entry with a  `Sid` condition foreach user in a [rule](#rules)